DoronovIV/git-shooting-range/README.md

 # Shooting Range
-This one is used to practice gained theory while learning git.
+This one is use to practice gained theory while learning git.